Renault agrees deal with unions on remote working

-PARIS, June 18 (Reuters) - Carmaker Renault (RENA.PA) has signed an agreement with French trades unions that will allow thousands of its staff to work from home for up to three days a week, the company said on Friday.
+PARIS (Reuters) - Carmaker Renault has signed an agreement with French trades unions that will allow thousands of its staff to work from home for up to three days a week, the company said on Friday.

 The new workplace arrangements will be rolled out in several stages, starting in September 2021, Renault said, adding it would offer support and training on how best to work remotely.